 Family home in the zoo

 Ushaka was formerly the private residence of the zoo’s owners Richard and Maureen Tindale who raised their six children in this much-loved large home.
-The much-travelled, environmentally-focused Tindale’s were sizing up options to run a big-cat breeding program when the rundown Canberra aquarium and native wildlife park came on the market.
-They snapped it up in 1998 and have since been taking in rescued animals from circuses and private collections around the globe, creating a rehab and retirement home for neglected animals.
+The well-travelled, environmentally-focused Tindale’s were sizing up options to run a big cat breeding program when the formerly rundown Canberra aquarium and native wildlife park came on the market.
+They snapped it up in 1998 and ever since have been taking in rescued animals from circuses and private collections around the globe, creating a rehab and retirement home for neglected animals.

-Three generations now work with international zoos and breeding programs in an effort to conserve and protect endangered species.
-Jamala is named after a beloved king cheetah that Richard forged a strong bond with before it died died from renal failure.
-The Tindales make no secret of the fact that the addition of Jamala Wildlife Lodge is a stepping stone to bolstering funds to help protect the future of the animal kingdom.
+Three Tindale generations now work with international zoos and breeding programs in an effort to conserve and protect endangered species.
+Jamala is named after a beloved king cheetah that Richard forged a strong bond with before it died from renal failure.
+The Tindales make no secret of the fact that the addition of Jamala Wildlife Lodge’s purposes in to bolster funds to help protect the future of the animal kingdom.

-Immersion and ‘animal encounters’ are integral to the experience for overnight guests staying at Jamala.
+Immersion and ‘animal encounters’ are integral to the experience for overnight guests.
 After checking in mid-afternoon, with tea and cupcakes demolished, we set off on an escorted tour to meet the inhabitants.
 Along the way we learn about the zoo’s breeding and conservation programs such as Free the Bears.